Macedonian Shortbread Cookies

 The ingredients for traditional Gurabii shortbread cookies.

 You likely have most of the ingredients for this shortbread recipe in your kitchen already!
-Here’s what you’ll need.
+Here’s a quick look at what you’ll need and don’t forget to scroll down to the recipe card for a printable ingredients list.

 • Egg Yolks: Just the yolks, separated from the whites.
 (Use leftover egg whites in other holiday recipes like these Black and White Meringue Cookies!)